bbredesen/go-vk/README.md

 for (int i = 0; i < deviceCount; i++) {
     // Check device suitability, select a device, and hold on to that handle...
 }
-// And of course you need to free after malloc to avoid a memory leak free(devices);
 ```

 Yuck.
 Here's the same code in Go: